chloejohnson/PySTA/README.txt

 - GUI
-    > pysta_v04.py: design of the GUI, dependencies and feedback of button press actions not implemented.
+    > pysta.py: This file encompasses the design of the GUI.
+Layout, tabs, widgets and options for user inputs are handled here.
+Dependencies and feedback of reset and shut buttons are also implemented.
+Matplotlib widgets returned by plot_in_gui and beam_animate_in_gui are added to the respective tabs.
-    > *.svg: accessories (images for GUI buttons, ect.)
+    > *.svg: accessories (images for GUI buttons, etc.)
+    >